About BCBSRA

 • Equipment loan program

-• Professional, individualized, physical activity and physical education consultations
+• Professional, individualized, physical activity and physical education consultations and resources

 • Train volunteers to act as sighted activity guides